 From movie tickets to grocery shopping, industries across the board have undergone a distinct change in the last three years, tending towards automation and stipend by a monthly deliverable.
 This evolution has occurred so naturally in the contemporary digital age; it relieves the majority of responsibility while creating peace of mind that the information, service, or product will be available whenever and wherever you need it.

-The market for this type of managed service thrives especially in industries overhauled with complexities and regulations (i.e. information security or IT audit compliance)–but, due to the innovation necessary to navigate such a difficult landscape, your current security provider could still be two or three years away from developing a tool capable of tracking and ensuring year-round compliance.
+The market for this type of managed service thrives especially in industries overhauled with complexities and regulations (i.e. IT audit or cybersecurity compliance)–but, due to the innovation necessary to navigate such a difficult landscape, your current security provider could still be two or three years away from developing a tool capable of tracking and ensuring year-round compliance.

 Managed Services for Automation and Compliance

-So why are the companies offering such a security service now finding such immediate success?
+So why are the companies offering such a data security service now finding such immediate success?